 Deeply meaningful High Holy Day services filled with reflection, prayer, celebration and community.
 Plus holiday and festival celebrations for children and adults -- Chanukah, Purim, Passover, and don’t forget Shabbat!

-Adult programming that ranges from an annual Scholar-In-Residence program featuring prominent figures in the Jewish spiritual, intellectual and political arenas to regularly scheduled simulcast 92nd Street Y lectures.
+Adult programming that ranges from an annual Scholar-In-Residence program featuring prominent figures in the Jewish spiritual, intellectual and political arenas to Sunday morning classes with our clergy.
 Plus mah jong, yoga, cooking, parenting discussions and other programs that build connections and community.
 Many programs are conveniently held during nursery and religious school hours.

 Deep core commitment to tikkun olam, social action and social justice, including social advocacy, community organizing and helping those in need through gemilut chasadim, acts of loving kindness.